christinaschuler/NASH-Gulf-Stream-Analysis/README.md

 # NASH-Gulf-Stream-Analysis
-Coupled variability in the NASH-Gulf Stream system
+Coupled variability in the NASH-Gulf Stream system in a high-resolution coupled model